Debt and your home: Can an unsecured creditor take my house?

 When your home is worth less than your mortgage, this is known as being in 'negative equity' and essentially means the value of your home is less than the amount you still owe on your mortgage.

-For example, if you bought your home for £150,000 with a £120,000 mortgage but the value of the property has since dropped to £100,000, you'll be in negative equity.
-Alternatively, if you bought your home for the same price with the same mortgage but the value of the property is now worth £130,000, you won't be in negative equity.
+For example, if you bought your home for £150,000 and have an outstanding mortgage balance of £120,000 but the value of the property has since dropped to £100,000, you'll be £20,000 in negative equity.

 Conclusion

-However, while there is a strong link between debt and your home, there are steps you can take to protect your home and prevent you from losing it to bailiffs.
+However, while there is a strong link between debt and your home, there are steps you can take to protect your home and prevent you from losing it to legal action.
 When it comes to housing debt, the sooner you seek expert help and advice, the sooner you can get your debts under control and stop the situation from escalating.

 Key Takeaways

-• Housing debts are debts that can arise due to falling behind on your monthly mortgage or rent payments
+• Housing debts are debts that can arise due to falling behind on your mortgage or rent payments

 • Why choose